neilyio/ultra-scroll/README.md

 Importantly, `ultra-scroll` can cleanly *scroll right across* tall images and other jumbo lines – a perennial problem with scrolling packages to date.
-As a bonus, it enables relatively smooth scrolling even with dumb third party mice.
+As a bonus, it enables relatively smooth scrolling even with dumb third party mice on some systems.

 Note, the `previous-buffer` animation above is from two-finger track-pad swiping, and is an `emacs-mac` exclusive.